zahrakara03/zahrakara03/README.md

-- 👋 Hi, I’m @zahrakara03
+- 👋 Hi, I’m Zahra
 - 👀 I’m interested in hunting, fishing, reading, and coding.
-- 🌱 I’m currently learning how to code and am a 3rd Year IT student.
+- 🌱 I just recenly completed my 3rd year of studying IT.
 - 📫 How to reach me zahrakara082agmail.com
 - ⚡ Fun fact: Koalas also have fingerprints just like humans.
 Cows have bestfriends.